The GYA membership call for 2023 is open now.

 Impact: The Global Young Academy is committed to a broad range of programmes around the world to support young scholars, promote science to a broad audience, engage in policy debate, and foster international and interdisciplinary collaboration.
 Applicants should provide evidence of interest or experience in one or more of these areas.

 Age/career point: Applicants should be in the early to middle years of their independent careers, i.e. approximately 7 years from PhD and aged 30-40.
 Applicants falling outside these ranges are still invited to send their applications with a justification for why they should be considered.

 Expectations: Each GYA member is expected to attend the GYA Annual General Meeting each year and is also expected to actively contribute to one or more of the organisation’s programmes, which include participation in policy development, promotion of National Young Academies, supporting science outreach and education at the national and international levels, and the young scientist ambassador programme.
 The GYA is an active organisation, and being a member requires a time commitment on each member’s part.
-In the event that applicants are selected as new GYA members, they should be available to attend the next Annual General Meeting, which is scheduled for 13 June – 17 June 2022 in Japan.
+In the event that applicants are selected as new GYA members, they should be available to attend the next Annual General Meeting, which is scheduled for 5 June – 9 June 2023 in Rwanda.

 Applications should be completed personally by the candidate and must be accompanied by a letter of support.
 Completing the application takes about 30 minutes, the form can be saved at any time and processed later.
 So that you can prepare well, you can find here essay questions in advance as a download.